jbdoumenjou/energie-vin/notes.md

     * selling_site
     * price (€)
     * lastUpdate -> check if we need to keep a trace of the update
-* Expert notes
+* Expert ratings
-  * note1
+  * rating1
-  * note2
+  * rating2
-* Average note (the average of all expert notes)
+* Average rating (the average of all expert ratings)

-The wine must be searchable by note and price
+The wine must be searchable by ratings and price
 A search could be saved to revieved alert when a wine match the criteria.
 Search Model:
 * price interval (€)
-* average note
+* average rating

 We need to load a file or any source file to have the wine database.
 The only public call will be the wine search with two criteria.
 An administration API could be added later to manage known wines.
-A specific access may be created for the experts rates.
+A specific access may be created for the experts ratings.

 As we don't know the initial model the chances are that we have a list of data by selling_site, and may or may not have the date associated to those data :